 Cortical microcircuits underlying visually-guided behavior.

-Visual information is encoded by neuronal activity in the primary visual cortex, whose diverse anatomical projections route these signals to various downstream locations that subserve different aspects of perception, learning, and motor output.
+Visual information is encoded by neuronal activity in the visual cortex, whose diverse anatomical projections route these signals to various downstream locations that subserve different aspects of perception, learning, and motor output.
 Outputs from pyramidal neurons in Layer 5 form the major pathway by which cortical information is communicated to subcortical structures, including the basal ganglia, superior colliculus, and brain stem.
-We are using novel viral tracing approaches to understand the organization of these outputs, combined with 2-photon calcium imaging in vivo to track the activity of identified Layer 5 neurons during the performance of visually-guided behaviors.
+We are using novel viral tracing approaches to understand the organization of these projections, combined with 2-photon and mesoscopic imaging in vivo to track the activity of identified neurons during the performance of visually-guided behaviors.
+We are also developing novel imaging methods to enable simultaneous monitoring of local and large-scale circuits in the awake, behaving animal (see below).

 Neuromodulation: providing functional flexibility to cortical circuits.

 Adaptive behavior over the life of an organism requires a nervous system with sufficiently stable wiring to support long-term memory but plastic enough to adjust to rapid changes in environmental context.
-Much of this dynamic flexibility is provided by neuromodulators such as dopamine, norepinephrine, and acetylcholine, which influence neuronal excitability and synaptic transmission.
-We are using a combination of approaches to study the cellular mechanisms and functional actions of neuromodulation on identified microcircuits in the mouse visual cortex.
-Studies in both brain slices and intact behaving animals provide us with a rich array of data to understand how neuromodulation influences behavior.
+Much of this dynamic flexibility is provided by neuromodulators such as norepinephrine and acetylcholine, which influence neuronal excitability and synaptic transmission.
+We are using a combination of approaches in both brain slices and behaving mice to study the actions of neuromodulation on identified microcircuits in the mouse visual cortex.

 Models of neuropsychiatric illness.

 A large body of evidence now suggests that disruption of synaptic transmission and subsequent dysfunction of neuronal circuits contributes to the pathophysiology of neuropsychiatric disorders such as schizophrenia and autism.
-We are actively investigating how genetic mutations of disease-linked genes, including MeCP2 (Rett Syndrome) and TSC1 (Tuberous Sclerosis) alter the function and plasticity of cortical synapses and produce consequences for behavior.
+We are actively investigating how genetic mutations of disease-linked genes, including MeCP2 (Rett Syndrome) and Rai1 (Smith-Magenis Syndrome) alter the function and plasticity of cortical synapses and produce consequences for behavior.
+In recent work, we are taking advantage of novel viral strategies to induce whole-brain CRISPR/Cas9-mediated deletion of targeted genes in postnatal animals.